 That being said, our findings indicate that innerspring mattresses have an average lifespan of five and a half years, the lowest among all mattress types.
 Warranties are crucial for innerspring owners because they often include coverage for sagging.
 When a sagging claim is filed, then the manufacturer will replace the mattress free-of-charge if the indentation reaches a certain depth; otherwise, replacement expenses will fall on the mattress owner.

-Based on our findings, you can expect to find a top-quality innerspring mattress for $600.
+Based on our findings, the average innerspring mattress costs $1,038.
 One thing to note: because innersprings cannot be compressed for shipping, online orders may include additional transport fees of up to $100.

 When shopping for a new innerspring mattress online or in a store, make sure to inquire about the following topics:

 Although they are widely available and more affordable than other mattress models, innersprings may not be the best option for you.
-Be sure to check out our guides to memory foam mattresses, latex mattresses and mattress firmness for more information on choosing the right mattress.
+Be sure to check out the following guides on Tuck.com: